colinaut/alpinejs-plugin-simple-validate/README.md

 ### Magic function $validate

-$validate function returns true or false; Main difference it that it assumes required is true for any specific validation options like *email* or *phone*
+$validate function returns true or false; Main difference is that it assumes required is true including for any specific validation options like *email* or *phone*

 * $validate('hi') returns true
 * $validate('') returns false